CMSgov/design-system/README.md

 - When introducing a visual change, run `backstop approve` to commit new reference files after confirming the change with `backstop test`

 **Note:** Use `backstop reference` to update and replace all reference files.

+## Design Assets

+You will find the following in the `design-assets` folder:

+- CMSDS Sketch file
+- CMSDS fonts (Bitter,Open Sans, and Font Awesome)

+### Using the CMSDS Sketch Library

+We encourge usage of the CMSDS Sketch Library.
+When you update components in a Library, documents that use them will get an update notification.
+You can review those changes and confirm them to make sure you’re always using the most up-to-date components in your work.

+- Visit the design.cms.gov homepage and click the `get the Sketch Library` link.
+  OR
+- paste this url into your browser `sketch://add-library?url=https%3A%2F%2Fgithub.com%2FCMSgov%2Fdesign-system%2Fraw%2Fmaster%2Fdesign-assets%2Fcms-design-system-ui-kit.xml`

+Sketch will then open and download the CMSDS Sketch Library.

 ## Contact